I’ve been living with chronic pain for more than two decades.

 Pain isn’t just physical.
 Chronic pain clearly affects the body, but it also affects emotions, relationships, and the mind.
 It can cause anxiety and depression which, in turn, can make the pain worse.

 At work and school, I couldn’t handle the stress.
 I had trouble concentrating, missed deadlines, and made mistakes.
 At home, I didn’t sleep well and was irritable.
-I was plagued by negative thoughts like, “Do I want to live like this the rest of my life?”
+I was plagued by negative thoughts like, “Do I want to live like this for the rest of my life?”
 When I reluctantly stopped working, I lost more than a regular paycheck and retirement savings: I also lost a sense of self-purpose and self-worth.

 Pain isn’t always curable.
 Medical professionals don’t have all the answers, nor do they always have cures.
 There is no magic pill or intervention that makes chronic pain disappear.
 Sadly, some people with chronic pain -like me- may never be pain-free again.

-To try to relieve my pain over the years, I’ve bounced between all types of health care providers: primary care physicians, pain specialists, rheumatologists, neurologists, physical therapists, surgeons, and psychiatrists.
+To try to relieve my pain over the years, I’ve bounced between all types of healthcare providers: primary care physicians, pain specialists, rheumatologists, neurologists, physical therapists, surgeons, and psychiatrists.
 I’ve been through X-rays, ultrasounds, MRIs, CT scans, and all sorts of other diagnostic tests.
 I’ve taken opioid painkillers, non-opioid painkillers, vitamins, and herbs; spent countless hours searching the internet; and even had surgeries.
 Some of these helped relieve my pain, some didn’t, and some even made things worse.
-Meanwhile, they all cost me time, money and delayed my pain rehabilitation.
+Meanwhile, they all cost me time, and money and delayed my pain rehabilitation.

 Not all pain means harm.
 We learn at an early age that touching something hot hurts.
 But the presence of pain doesn’t always mean danger.